Should I teach English in Thailand? The answer is yes! Here’s my top tips and advice for teaching English abroad in Thailand.

 There’s something in the air in Thailand.
-Teacake would call it pure magic.
-It’s hard to explain but when you’re here you feel fulfilled, happy, blessed, content and that all is right with the world.
+I’d call it pure magic.
+When you’re here you feel fulfilled, happy, blessed, content and that all is right with the world.

-- Super friendly generous locals
+Super friendly generous locals

-- Buddhism (95% of Thais are buddhist)
+Buddhism (95% of Thais are buddhist)

-- Massages / Islands / Temples / Tuk Tuks / Buckets of questionable liquids
+Massages / Islands / Temples / Tuk Tuks / Buckets of questionable liquids

-- Healthy delicious cheap food…..ohmyword the food, food!
+Healthy delicious cheap food…..ohmyword the food, food!

 Thailand is a fantastic foot in the door for new teachers.
 There are ample opportunities to go and do your TEFL course then jump straight into a guaranteed job / internship afterwards.
 My favourite guys are MyTEFL who are offering 35% off their 120 hour course for all Teacake readers!
 It’s essential in today’s ESL market so go get one!

 I taught adults and the experience was unbelievably good.
 Thais are very willing to learn English.
 They’re also polite, friendly and patient people.
 I spoke to many expats teaching English here at the time and they were very happy teachers!

 For travellers on the road who want to make a pit-stop and earn some extra money, most schools and agencies will allow teachers to sign only a six-month contract.
 That’s really great news for teachers who have wanderlust like Teacake and easily get itchy feet!

-I’m not going to beat around the bush here: Thailand is not going to allow you to save buckets of money like China or Korea can.
+I’m not going to beat around the bush here: Thailand is not going to allow you to save buckets of money like China or South Korea can.
 However, when you take into consideration the cost of living here, you’re going to be comfortable and Thailand is just so soul-fulfilling!

 Ajarn is by far the best ESL job website for Thailand but I’ve said it once and I’ll say it again – looking around yourself, visiting schools, asking locals, knocking on doors – that’s the best way you are going to get a good job.
 No doubt about it.
 Fly there and start hunting.
 Good luck!